- Population: 30 million

 Afghanistan crisis briefing

-Plagued by decades of violent conflict and natural disasters, Afghanistan hosts one of the largest refugee populations in the world.
+Plagued by decades of violent conflict and natural disasters, Afghanistan has created one of the largest refugee populations in the world.
 The IRC provides humanitarian relief and recovery assistance to those affected by crises.

 What caused the current crisis in Afghanistan?